grafana/alloy/docs/sources/tutorials/first-components-and-stdlib/index.md

 ## Components

-**Recommended reading**
+Components are the building blocks of an {{< param "PRODUCT_NAME" >}} configuration.
+They are configured and linked to create pipelines that collect, process, and output your telemetry data.
+Components are configured with `Arguments` and have `Exports` that may be referenced by other components.

+### Recommended reading

 - [Components][]
 - [Components configuration language][]
 - [Component controller][]

-Components are the building blocks of an {{< param "PRODUCT_NAME" >}} configuration.
-They are configured and linked to create pipelines that collect, process, and output your telemetry data.
-Components are configured with `Arguments` and have `Exports` that may be referenced by other components.
+### An example pipeline

-Let's look at a simple example pipeline:
+Look at the following simple pipeline:

 ```alloy
 local.file "example" {